 If you’re interested in learning how to photograph a solar eclipse, the key is to prepare for the event well in advance.
 This doesn’t just mean keeping tabs on celestial phenomena; it also means having all the equipment you’ll need on hand for when the magic moment strikes.

-Plus, prepping beforehand means that you’re more likely to capture some spectacular images to share in your online portfolio.
+Plus, prepping beforehand means that you’re more likely to capture some spectacular images to share in your online portfolio website.

 What is a Total Solar Eclipse, Exactly?